Serious / Catastrophic Injuries

 Your compensation after a catastrophic accident might include medical expenses, lost wages or any reduction in your earning capacity, property damage, and pain and suffering.
 Punitive damages may be available in some especially egregious cases.Legal Advice for Boynton Beach Accident Victims

-Based in Boynton Beach, the injury attorneys at Frankl & Kominsky are seasoned litigators who never settle for less.
-We will tenaciously pursue your claim for compensation if you have been harmed in a serious accident.
+Based in Boynton Beach, the injury attorneys at Frankl & Kominsky are seasoned litigators.
+We will tenaciously try to pursue your claim for compensation if you have been harmed in a serious accident.
 Our attorneys have handled a broad spectrum of negligence claims.
-We can assess your case and provide the advocacy you need to seek a satisfactory result.
+We can assess your case and provide the advocacy you need to try and seek a satisfactory result.
 We serve clients throughout Palm Beach Gardens, Coral Springs, Fort Lauderdale, and the surrounding communities.
-For a free consultation, call us (855) 800-8000, or Contact us online today.
+For a free consultation, call us (561) 354-6184, or Contact us online today.
 We speak Spanish and Creole.